 I see styles in the menu, what are those?

-Styles are simple text files that tell fluxbox how to generate the appearance of the window and toolbar components.
+Styles are simple text files that tell fluxbox how to generate the appearance of the window and toolbar components, as well as the menu.
 Fluxbox ships with a large number in /usr/share/fluxbox/styles/ that show in Menu > Look > Style, and many more can be found online with a web search on "fluxbox styles."

 Styles can include a background image, but that is blocked in MX-Fluxbox by default with the top lines in Menu > Settings > Configure > Overlay.
 To allow the style to determine the background, place a hash mark in front to the line so that it looks like this: